FoinixFinance/Foinix/docs/faq.rst

 FAQ
 ************

-What is Pancake Bunny?
+What is Foinix Finance?
 ================================================

-PancakeBunny is a new and rapidly growing DeFi yield aggregator that is used for PancakeSwap.
-The PancakeBunny protocol empowers farmers to leverage their yield-seeking tendencies to optimize yield compounding strategy on BSC.
+Foinix is a new and rapidly growing DeFi yield aggregator that is used for PancakeSwap.
+The Foinix protocol empowers farmers to leverage their yield-seeking tendencies to optimize yield compounding strategy on BSC.
 We are providing strategies for the various needs of farmers from the highest yield seekers to the risk reward optimizing smart investors.

-What is the Reason for launching Pancake Bunny?
+What is the Reason for launching Foinix?
 ================================================

 We wanted to create a platform that automatically compounds yields for all individuals, no matter how small your stake may be.
 Our goal is to expand the DeFi ecosystem, specifically on the Binance Smart Chain, while providing users with various strategies to maximize returns while minimizing risk.

-How do Bunny Farms Work?
+How do Foinix Farms Work?
 ================================================

 Currently, the majority of our farms are those that exist on Pancake Swap.
 Essentially the farms on our platform get permission from individuals via smart contracts to automatically compound and reinvest yields on behalf of individuals.